Skip to content

 Whether the treaty ultimately delivers on these expectations remains to be seen.
 But the anticipation alone is driving demand.
 Companies are setting up or expanding.
 Workers are relocating.
 And all of them need somewhere to live.

-Remote Workers and Digital Nomads
+Remote Workers and High-Value Residents

 The Gaming and Fintech Industries